VasupradaaAP/PythonBackendProject/README.md

 # 🤖 AI Document Chatbot – RAG System API

 A REST API for document-based question answering using **Retrieval-Augmented Generation (RAG)**.
-Users can upload PDF documents and ask questions to retrive answers.
+Users can upload PDF documents and ask questions to retrieve answers.

 ---